 These variable control how error in included image are treated.
-They are modeled after the pdfT_EX equivalents.
+They are modeled after the pdfT_FX equivalents.

-This optional info bitset (a number) determines what kind of info gets flushed.
+The optional info bitset (a number) determines what kind of info gets flushed.
 By default we flush all.
+See section 3.2.2 for more details.